 DVIN vs. PRN

 DVIN (WEBs Industrials XLI Defined Volatility ETF) and PRN (Invesco DWA Industrials Momentum ETF) are both exchange-traded funds - DVIN is a Industrials Equities fund tracking the Syntax Defined Volatility XLI Index, while PRN is a Momentum fund tracking the DWA Industrials Technical Leaders Index.
 Both are passively managed.
-Their correlation of 0.81 suggests significant overlap in exposure.
+A 0.80 correlation means they provide meaningful diversification when combined.
 DVIN charges 0.89%/yr vs 0.60%/yr for PRN.

 Performance